Potty Training Boys in only 3 Days – Tips, Tales and Takes

 Daycare – Where magic happens

 Just because we are past the 3 days of potty training, the story does not end.
-No, sir, the process as we have been calling it, lives on.
-There is no magic bullet to make the accidents go away and for things to go smooth.
+No, sir, the process, as we have been calling it, lives on.
+There is no magic bullet to make the accidents go away and for things to go smoothly.
 It is hard work.
 Hard work that is kickin’ the crap out of mom and dad.
 We are two tired souls.

-But…….we could not be more happy with how it is all going.
-Harry is doing great and our one big worry has vanished.
+But…….we could not be happier with how it is all going.
+H is doing great, and our one big worry has vanished.

-We were very concerned how daycare would first accept the change and then handle it.
-Well, they have been excellent and Harry seems to be having a blast.
+We were very concerned about how daycare would first accept the change and then handle it.
+Well, they have been excellent, and H seems to be having a blast.

-He asks to go, uses a full size toilet (with little seat) and has only been having a few accidents per day.
+He asks to go, uses a full-size toilet (with a little seat) and has only been having a few accidents per day.
 Amazing.
-Just 5 days ago he was diaper bound.
+Just 5 days ago, he was diaper-bound.
 What next?
 Will he be driving by June?

-The hard part for us anyways has been after daycare.
-Harry is becoming a stubborn little man and it is a struggle to focus him on the prize.
+The hard part for us, anyway, has been after daycare.
+Harry is becoming a stubborn little man, and it is a struggle to focus him on the prize.

-The other issue is, he asks to go to the bathroom A LOT and you can’t ever say no. He gets so excited for a dribble that he hops up to celebrate the success.
+The other issue is that he asks to go to the bathroom A LOT, and you can’t ever say no. He gets so excited for a dribble that he hops up to celebrate the success.
 Then 45 seconds later, do it all over……and over……and over.
 He has not figured out how to relax enough to just go all at once.

 It will happen.